-The total allocation for the Re-Grow Program is ninety-two million five hundred thousand dollars (\$92,500,000), but is subject to change with additional CDBG-DR Action Plan Amendments.
+The total allocation for the Re-Grow Program is ninety-two million five hundred thousand dollars (\$92,500,000) but is subject to change with additional CDBG-DR Action Plan Amendments.
 PRDOH realizes that small and medium agricultural businesses need both monetary aid as well as access to essential services and resources.
-PRDOH will work with the Puerto Rico Science, Technology and Research Trust (PRSTRT) as a Subrecipient, who will be responsible to disburse grants and provide technical assistance to small and medium agricultural businesses.
+PRDOH may work with various Subrecipients who will administrate the Program or work on other tasks as defined in the Subrecipient Agreement.
+Subrecipients may be responsible to disburse grants and provide technical assistance to small and medium agricultural businesses.
 The Program may engage additional subrecipients as needed.